 In the Café at Polesden Lacey you'll find our full menu, with a variety of hot and cold dishes including unique dishes that reflect the spirit of Polesden Lacey.
 We also have a range of delicious cakes and classic cream teas.
 There are plenty of indoor tables as well as an outdoor seating area.

-You'll find another area where you can buy hot and cold drinks, as well as snacks and cakes, by Admiral's Walk.
-There are also picnic benches here, swings and a small play area.
+After all the excitement of the day, our 'Beech Hut' is the perfect pit stop.
+You'll find hot and cold drinks, as well as snacks and cakes, located in the middle of the gardens.
+There are also swings and a small play area here.

 Our menu is inspired by what’s growing in our kitchen garden and seasonal produce in our local countryside, from fresh spring veg and summer fruits to hearty soups and festive flavours as the days grow colder.